shahpriyanshi/Image-classification-neural-network-using-CUDA/README.md

 				which is the path of nvidia gpu toolkit library files.
 				--click ok ok untill ypu exit dialogue boxes.
 		--click on local windows debugger in the top menu pane in visual studio to build and run the project solution.

-4)Results:

-(attempted the bonus section as well)
-Training on 30 epochs on cifar10 dataset using data augmentation gave training accuracy as 79% and validation accuracy 80% (Training for more epoch will surely improve the accuracy as the accuracy graph is increasing and loss graph is decreasing)

-Testing on test dataset using .h5 model file gave 81.9 % accuracy The whole test_data inference with .h5 file on batch_size=1 completed in 4.48seconds.

-The whole test_data inference with engine and batch_size=1 completed in 658.43 milli seconds.